ceholden/cedar-datacube/docs/source/install.rst

 .. code-block:: console

-   $ conda create -n ardzilla -f ci/requirements-py37.yml
+   $ conda create -n cedar -f ci/requirements-py37.yml

 With the conda environment created, you can activate it as follows:

 .. code-block:: console

-   $ conda activate ardzilla
+   $ conda activate cedar

-You should now be ready to install ardzilla.
+You should now be ready to install cedar.

 Stable Release
 ~~~~~~~~~~~~~~

-There are no stable releases of ardzilla yet on PyPI.
+There are no stable releases of cedar yet on PyPI.

 From Sources
 ~~~~~~~~~~~~

-The sources for ardzilla can be downloaded from the `Github repo`_.
+The sources for cedar can be downloaded from the `Github repo`_.
 You can either download the source from Github and install it using ``pip``, or use ``pip`` to install the source from Github directly.